-Particulars March 31, 2020 March 31, 2019 Commitment Estimated amount of contracts remaining to be executed on capital account and not provided for (Net of Advances) Nil Nil
+ParticularsMarch 31, 2021March 31, 2020Commitments: Estimated amount of contracts remaining to be executed on capital account and not provided for (Net of Advances):NILNIL

-Notes:

-- (i) Additional bonus liability for the F.Y.
+(i) Additional bonus liability for the F.Y.
 2014-15 owing to amendment made in "The Payment of Bonus Act, 1965" w.e.f.
-April 01, 2014, has not been provided for as the matter is subjudice before various High Courts in the Country. - (ii) It is not practicable to estimate the timing of cash outflows, if any, in respect of matters stated above, pending resolution of the proceedings.
+April 01, 2014, has not been provided for as the matter is subjudice before various High Courts in the Country.